smchargue/theHandshakeGuy/index.md

 # Welcome
 Welcome to my personal blog where I will share my experiences and insights about creating SharePoint Sites with Aderant's [Handshake Software](https://www.aderant.com/solutions-handshake).

 I have been in the Legal Technology field for four decades.
 (Day 1 - July 28th, 1986) and I have been working with Handshake Software since its early days, around 2003.
 During that time, I have been a Handshake client, a Handshake 3rd party consultant and an Aderant/Handshake employee.
-Regardless of the roke, I have always a Handshake Fan (well, most days).
+Regardless of the role, I have always a Handshake Fan (well, most days).

 Although I am semi-retired now, I still enjoy doing challenging and fun things with Handshake Software.